Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of ML Models

 \subsubsection{Evasion attack}

-Next, we introduce the evasion attack on ML models, which is a simple but powerful attack that creates adversarial examples with imperceptible perturbations to mislead the output of ML model.
+Next, we introduce the evasion attack on the ML model, which is a simple but powerful attack that creates adversarial examples with imperceptible perturbations to mislead the output of ML models.
 Adversarial examples are crafted inputs that are close to the original values but cause the learning model to output unexpected results \cite{yuan2019adversarialexample}.
-The motivation to design adversarial examples can be traced back to the origin that the input and output of the neural network (NN) are discontinuous and inconsistent \cite{Szegedy2013rss}.
+The motivation to design adversarial examples can be traced back to the origin that the input and output of NN are discontinuous and inconsistent \cite{Szegedy2013rss}.

 There are two kinds of formulations to compute the adversarial example.
 The first is to minimize the adversarial perturbation with the constraint that the prediction is wrong, that is,

 where $\emph{\textbf{r}}$ is the adversarial perturbation added to the input $\emph{\textbf{x}}_0$ and $\Vert \cdot \Vert$ is an arbitrary norm of a vector.
 The second is to maximize the loss function for a target label with the magnitude of the adversarial perturbation being limited, that is,